SethCFJ/Portfolio/README.md

 ## Introduction

-This is repository will be used to showcase all the various projects that I will work on, highlighting the skills I have learnt in coding.
+This is the repository that will be used to showcase all the various projects that I will work on, highlighting the skills I have learnt in coding.

 ## Projects included so far: